 You need to copy the content hash to setup your TLD

 Step 1: Head over your domain provider and login.

-Step 2: Setup a your domain in our case we created the subdomain: ethoFS (Make your CNAME Record the name of the subdomain you want, in the example below it's goog.domainnamehere.com).
-We do this via a CNAME record which points to:
+Step 2: Setup your domain web address for the ethoFS hosted hash you just uploaded.
+In our case we want to create the subdomain: goog.
+We do this via a domain DNS CNAME record creation which points to: dns.ethofs.com.
+Make your CNAME Record the name of the subdomain you want, in the example it's goog.domainnamehere.com.

 Step 3: This is where you need the content hash.
 You're going to need to setup a TXT record called (note: .goog matches the subdomain name you chose for your CNAME record above):